 Compressor, air tank, and mounting accessories are not included.

-Our Thoughts: This one may not be like our top contender but is a great set for your needs.
+Our Thoughts: This one may not be like our top contender, but it is a great set for your needs.

 Great Kit